 Preserving the Past – How to Maintain a Historical Home

 Often, the right label can add value to an item, such as calling an old piece of furniture a prized antique.
 The same also holds true for an old home.
 By obtaining a historic designation for your home, your property’s value is likely to increase.
-And, according to House Logic, you will also be entitled to receive certain tax breaks and other types of incentives if you strive to maintain the historical character of your property.

 There are a number of ways to obtain a historic designation, for example, your home might be able to earn a local or state classification which is the most prestigious recognition given by the National Register of Historic Places.
 According to the National Park Service, which administers the National Register of Historic Places, there are several reasons why a home could be designated as historical.
 In most cases, a property must be at least 50 years of age.
 However, exceptions can be made for homes that have an association with an important person in history—such as being the birthplace of a president—or serve as the site of a major historical occurrence.
 In addition, houses that are representative of a particular architectural design or created by a well-known designer or architect may also qualify.

 Protecting Your Historic Home